Disruptive coloration: Other ways of hiding outlines

+The irregular outline of comma butterfly Polygonia c-album avoids a typical butterfly shape.

 The outlines of an animal's body can be made hard to see by other methods, such as by using a highly irregular outline.
 For example, the comma butterfly, Polygonia c-album, is highly cryptic when its wings are closed, with cryptic colours, disruptive pattern, and irregular outer margins to the wings.

 In plants

-Many understory plants such as the saw greenbriar, Smilax bona-nox are variegated with pale markings which may serve as camouflage.
+Many understory plants, such as the saw greenbriar, Smilax bona-nox, are variegated with pale markings which may serve as camouflage.

 The possibility of protective coloration in plants has been little studied.
 T. J. Givnish and Simcha Lev-Yadun have proposed that leaf variegation with white spots may serve as camouflage in forest understory plants, where there is a dappled background.
 Lev-Yadun has also suggested, however, that similar markings serve as conspicuous warning coloration in well-defended thorny plants of open habitats, where the background is uniformly bright.
 Givnish found a correlation of leaf mottling with closed habitats.
 Disruptive camouflage would have a clear evolutionary advantage in plants: they would tend to escape from being eaten by herbivores; and the hypothesis is testable.